ardagnir/chalcogen/README.md

 Chalcogen
 ===========

-Full vim integration in atom.
-Embeds an actual vim process using [vimbed](https://github.com/ardagnir/vimbed)
+Full Vim integration in Atom.
+Unlike vim-mode, Chalocgen embeds an actual Vim process using [vimbed](https://github.com/ardagnir/vimbed) to give you all of Vim's functionality.

 *(Currently in proof-of-concept stage)*